hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 $ sh scripts/rnaseq_analysis_on_input_file.sh ~/rnaseq/raw_data/Mov10_oe_1.subset.fq
 ```

-## Running the script to submit jobs in parallel to the SLURM scheduler
+## Running the script to submit jobs in parallel to the Slurm scheduler

 The above script will run in an interactive session **one file at a time**.
 But the whole point of writing this script was to run it on all files at once.
 How do you think we can do this?

 To run the above script **"in serial"** for all of the files on a worker node via the job scheduler, we can create a separate submission script that will need 2 components:

-1. **SLURM directives** at the **beginning** of the script.
+1. **Slurm directives** at the **beginning** of the script.
 This is so that the scheduler knows what resources we need in order to run our job on the compute node(s).
 2. a **`for`** loop that iterates through and runs the above script for all the fastq files.

 Below is what this second script (`rnaseq_analysis_on_allfiles.slurm`) would look like **\[DO NOT RUN THIS\]**: